lesaint/lesaint.github.io/damapping/library/presentation.md

 ## 1: expressiveness

-Using the DAMapping library classes and methods should lead to bean mapping being as expressive as possible.
+Using the DAMapping library classes and methods should lead to object mapping being as expressive as possible.

 For example, the following concepts should be easily understood by just reading the code: